 You can use a screenshot to help users understand complicated UI workflows.
-Screenshots can be especially useful in content that is primarily task information, such as tutorials and use cases, and in content for audiences who are new to the product.
+Screenshots can be especially useful in content that is primarily task information, such as tutorials and scenarios, and in content for audiences who are new to the product.
 Screenshots are less useful in concept, reference, or troubleshooting information.

 You can use a diagram to help users understand complex system architecture, task flows, processes, and conceptual information.
 Diagrams supplement your content, so don't replace your writing with a diagram.
 It's okay if a diagram has text in it.

-See the following example of a diagram:
+See the following example of a simple diagram:

 See the following example of an animated GIF: